gvellut/gpx2exif/README.md

   -u, --update-time             Flag to indicate that the times of the photos
                                 should be updated according to the delta.

+  -a, --ask                     Flag to indicate a confirmation prompt will be
+                                displayed before photos are updated.

   --kml_thumbnail_size INTEGER  Pixel size of the image popup in the KML --help                        Show this message and exit.